marcel8121/alpenglow-thunderbird/README.md

 Alpenglow is a perfect balance of colorful and dark.
 It looks just awesome and doesn't hurt your eyes at the same time.

-I created this project for learning purposes.
+I created this project for learning purposes, fun and also there was no Alpenglow theme for Thunderbird which was the main reason i made this.
-I will try to get it as close as possible to the original one (when i have time).
+I will try to get it as close as possible to the original one.

 <h2> Install </h2>